 Welcome to All About the Revolution.
-Our topics range from historical insights to updates on plans for the next generation of the Yorktown Victory Center.
+Our topics range from historical insights to updates on plans for the next generation of the American Revolution Museum at Yorktown.
 We encourage your thoughts and reactions to each post.

 What Kinds of Jobs Did Enslaved African Americans Do?